Sheetalr2005/codepulse/README.md

 # 🎯 Project Vision

-CodePulse aims to become an intelligent interview preparation platform that helps students not only track solved problems, but also understand preparation quality, coding consistency, and interview readiness through analytics-driven insights.
+CodePulse aims to help students and aspiring software engineers stay consistent in their coding journey by providing a structured way to track solved problems, monitor progress, and analyze preparation patterns.
+Through visual analytics, streak tracking, and performance insights, the platform encourages disciplined practice and helps users prepare more effectively for technical interviews.